 Characteristics of Manufacturing Buildings:

-- Enormous space for production equipment
+- This type of industrial building has enormous space for production equipment

 - Clear heights of at least 10 feet and high ceilings to accommodate overhead cranes and other machinery

-- Heavy-duty floors to support heavy equipment
+- Manufacturing buildings have heavy-duty floors to support heavy equipment

 - Multiple loading docks for trucks to receive raw materials and ship finished products